BFB2q/OSdowngrade/README.md

 --------------------------------------------------------------------------------------------

 Extension Disabler for chrome version 105 or above, (111.0 is the current version and LTBEEF and ingot are patched)
-DISCLAIMER: THIS IS NOTHING NEW I HAVE JUST COMPILED ALL THE INFORMATION INTO ONE EASY TO ACCESS THREAD
+DISCLAIMER: THIS IS NOTHING NEW I HAVE JUST COMPILED ALL THE INFORMATION INTO ONE EASY TO ACCESS THREAD --CC-

 Before we get started I want to address a few thing:
 I have not made/contributed into ANY of the steps/code/methods.
-All code will be credited to the owner.
+All code will be credited to the owner. --CC--

 Important Links:
 stars-delta.vercel.app This is an exploit/proxy/hack site; if the link is blocked dont worry there are alternative links.
 Simply join the discord --https://discord.com/invite/zDrJ6cErBC -- and head over to #community-link there will be tons of alternative links. https://github.com/3kh0/ext-remover this link was used to test the status of extension disablers (all of them are blocked on the latest chrome version (111.0)
+--CC--

 Steps
 ----------------------------------------------------------------------------------------------------------------------